Freshman Admission Procedures and Requirements

 The Admissions Process

-A preliminary evaluation of applications is conducted once all information has been received and processed.
+The Office of Admissions at West Chester University completes a preliminary evaluation of applications once all information has been received and processed.
+All aspects of each application are considered: academic record, standardized test scores, personal statement, and selected program of study.
 The admissions committee prioritizes applicants with the strongest academic credentials and notifies them of a decision upon completion.
 Other candidates may be required to submit additional information or will be referred to the committee for a second review.
-If an applicant is referred to the admissions committee, committee decisions will be finalized no later than April 1st.

 How to Apply

 - Pay a $45 non-refundable application fee online by credit card.
-Please refer to the WCU Fee Waiver Policy, if eligible.
+If you are eligible to use an application fee waiver, please refer to the WCU Fee Waiver Policy.

 - Complete the application for admission, including a personal statement.

 - Submit an official high school transcript.
-Request an official high school transcript from your guidance counselor, or submit an official transcript issued by the Pennsylvania Homeschoolers Accreditation Agency (PHAA) or official documentation that your current curriculum has been approved by your state's Board of Education.
+Request an official high school transcript from your guidance counselor, which lists your senior year courses.
+If you are a home schooled applicant, submit an official transcript issued by the Pennsylvania Homeschoolers Accreditation Agency (PHAA) or official documentation that your current curriculum has been approved by your state's Board of Education.

 - Submit General Equivalency Diploma (GED), if required.
-Forward your official score report, an official high school transcript, and SAT or ACT results to the Office of Admissions.
-If you received the GED more than five years ago, it is not necessary to submit SAT or ACT scores.
+Students who received a General Equivalency Diploma (GED) must forward their official score report, an official high school transcript, and SAT or ACT results to the Office of Admissions.
+If you received the GED more than three years ago, it is not necessary to submit SAT or ACT scores.

 - Recommendation letters are not required.